jtmuller5/clibbits-vs-code/README.md

    - "Copy File Contents to Clipboard" - Copies current file
    - "Copy All Open Files to Clipboard" - Copies all open files
    - "Copy Code Block to Clipboard" - Copies the current code block
-   - "Create Prompts Folder" - Creates the .github/prompts/clibbits folder
+   - "Create Clibbits Folder" - Creates the .github/prompts/clibbits folder
-   - "Create Prompt File" - Creates a new prompt file
+   - "Create Clibbit" - Creates a new clibbit
-   - "Add to Prompt File" - Adds selected code to a prompt file
+   - "Add to Clibbit" - Adds selected code to a clibbit
+   - "Export Clibbit" - Exports a clibbit to shared storage
+   - "Import Clibbit" - Imports a clibbit from shared storage

-## Using Prompt Files with GitHub Copilot
+## Using Clibbits with GitHub Copilot

-Clibbits helps you create and manage prompt files that can be used with GitHub Copilot to provide reusable instructions.
-Prompt files are structured with sections:
+Clibbits helps you create and manage reusable prompt files (clibbits) that can be used with GitHub Copilot to provide context.
+Clibbits are structured with sections:

-- **Description**: A brief overview of what this prompt file is for
+- **Description**: A brief overview of what this clibbit is for
-- **Instructions**: How the AI should use the prompt file
+- **Instructions**: How the AI should use the clibbit
-- **Context**: Code snippets added by selecting code and using "Add to Prompt File"
+- **Context**: Code snippets added by selecting code and using "Add to Clibbit"
 - **Files**: Links to relevant files added by right-clicking in Explorer
 - **References**: Additional documentation or resources

-After creating your prompt files:
+After creating your clibbits:

 1. Enable prompt files in VS Code:
    - Go to Settings and enable `chat.promptFiles`
    - Add `.github/prompts` to your `chat.promptFilesLocations` setting

-2. Use your prompt files with Copilot:
+2. Use your clibbits with Copilot:
    - In Copilot Chat, click the "Attach Context" icon (⌘/ or Ctrl+/)
    - Select "Prompt..."
-   - Choose your prompt file from the list
+   - Choose your clibbit from the list
    - Copilot will have access to all the code snippets and file links

 3. Learn more about prompt files in the [VS Code documentation](https://code.visualstudio.com/docs/copilot/copilot-customization#_reusable-prompt-files-experimental)